Modern Therapy for Depression, Mood Disorders, and Chronic Pain

 What are common side effects to ketamine treatments?

-How long should I refrain from alcohol before and after a ketamine infusion?
+How long should I refrain from alcohol before a ketamine infusion?

 What does a ketamine infusion feel like?

 When treatment begins, patients enter a dream-like state and may have some time perception distortion and disassociation, but they don’t fall asleep.
 Many patients will report feeling relaxed within a few minutes.
-We have a special “Relax” treatment room, where patients will settle into a soft leather recliner and begin their infusion therapy.
-Patients should plan for about an hour and a half for the whole experience.
+We have a special “relax” treatment room, where patients will settle into a soft leather recliner and begin their infusion therapy.

 How often will I need a ketamine infusion?

-What are the advantages of ketamine versus esketamine?
+What are the advantages of ketamine infusion therapy versus intramuscular injections or esketamine nasal spray?

 Is ketamine FDA-aprroved?